OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 ##  List Workflows

-To get a list and status of workflows that you have submitted, run the following command:
+To get the status of workflows, run the following command:

      $ ./fsurf --list --user myuser --password mypassword Current workflows